symblai/symbl-js-sdk/README.md

 })();
 ```

-If you'd like to see a more involved examples, please take a look at the extended Streaming examples [here][].
+If you'd like to see a more involved examples, please take a look at the extended Streaming examples [here][Streaming-Examples].

 ## Transcribing live audio input through Telephony API